Brightify/Cuckoo/README.md

 ## Introduction
 Cuckoo was created due to lack of a proper Swift mocking framework.
 We built the DSL to be very similar to [Mockito](http://mockito.org/), so anyone coming from Java/Android can immediately pick it up and use it.

-To have a chat, [join our Slack workspace](http://swiftkit.brightify.org)!

 ## How does it work
 Cuckoo has two parts.
 One is the [runtime](https://github.com/Brightify/Cuckoo) and the other one is an OS X command-line tool simply called [CuckooGenerator](https://github.com/SwiftKit/CuckooGenerator).